 As it comes to focus keywords, it is very important to be able to set more than just one focus keyword for every article and do it in practice.

-The more keyphrases you set, the more traffic from search engines you will get.
+The more keyphrases you set (and optimize your content for them), the more traffic from search engines you will get.

 The List Of Most Popular SEO And Readability Analysis Results